- ABOUT THE ARTIST -

 Soyshem studied Interior Architecture as a degree but realised her true passion is in visual arts.
 Her style of art is influenced by science fiction, astronomy, music, the Pre-Raphalites era and her international travels.
 She also draws upon her many experiences of exposure to varied cultures and ways of living via travelling; depictions of art to go beyond the visuals and aesthetics to connect internally.

 Photos taken at SOYSHEM’s 2019 Solo Exhibition in Old street, Central London

-She believes that through her art she can encourage people to question stereotypes and prejudgements.
-She uses her work to display purposeful images, depicting positive representations of people, pushing the narrative of positive and meaningful change.
+Soyshem believes that through her art she can encourage people to question and tackle discrimination, stereotypes and prejudgements.
+She uses her work to display purposeful images, depicting positive representations of people, pushing the narrative of positive and meaningful imagery.